larsj96/az-static-web-app-docs/docs/source/Terraform/fortigate.md

    - It also assigns a VLAN ID for each subnet.

 4. **Resource "fortios_system_interface":**
-   - It creates VLAN interfaces for the FortiGate firewall.
+   - It creates VLAN interfaces for the FortiGate firewall on 2 interfaces.
    - It iterates over each subnet block specifically for the "fortigate_onprem" region.
    - It assigns an IP address and VLAN ID based on the calculated CIDR blocks and VLAN IDs.
    - Other attributes like interface type, mode, description, etc., are also configured.